ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

   setInputValue(input, 'test');
   expect(component.emailError).toBe('Invalid format');
   setInputValue(input, 'test@test.com');
-  expect(component.emailError).toBe('Unknown error');
+  expect(component.emailError).toBe('Valid');
   setInputValue(input, '');
   expect(component.emailError).toBe('Required');
   setInputValue(input, 'test@test.com');
-  expect(component.emailError).toBe('Unknown error');
+  expect(component.emailError).toBe('Valid');
 });
 ```

 Place that inside the appropriate `describe` block and then add a similar test for the password input (it will not have the "Invalid format" message).

 The form system will determine whether or not the error message should be displayed, we just need to make sure we have one.
-The "Unknown error" means we either don't have an error (in which case the form will not show the message) or we do not know exactly what the error is.
+The "Valid" means we don't have an error, in which case the form will not show the message.

 Turning our attention to the code, we need to do two things: